mjribeiro/mjribeiro.github.io/_pages/cv.md

 * Industry experience across 1.5 years at The Technology Partnership (TTP) and Intel
 * Seeking post-PhD role as AI/ML research scientist or engineer
 * Distinction in postgraduate MRes in AI.
 High 2:1 MEng (Hons) in Electrical and Electronic Engineering from the University of Bath, with a First Class in the MEng project component.
-* Multiple journal and conference publications (Frontiers journals, IEEE Engineering in Medicine & Biology Conference (EMBC), Micromachines).
+* Multiple journal and conference publications (Journal of Neuroscience Methods, Frontiers journals, IEEE Engineering in Medicine & Biology Conference (EMBC), Micromachines).

 Education
 ======